Five Things To Do After a Florida Car Accident

 Contact a Florida Car Accident Lawyer Today

-Since 1975, the car accident lawyers of Philip DeBerard, Injury Attorney have investigated thousands of auto accidents on behalf of clients in South Florida and the Treasure Coast, including Stuart, Port St. Lucie, Okeechobee, Palm Beach and Vero Beach.
+Since 1975, the car accident lawyers of Philip DeBerard, Injury Attorney have investigated thousands of auto accidents on behalf of clients throughout South Florida and have offices in Stuart, Port St. Lucie, Vero Beach, Okeechobee, Palm Beach Gardens and West Palm Beach.
 If you’ve been hurt, Philip DeBerard is on your side.

 At Philip DeBerard, Injury Attorney, we help victims of car accidents in Florida to recover money for their injuries and losses.
 When a driver’s carelessness or recklessness causes injury, death or property damage in a car wreck, those who have suffered should be made whole financially.